apache/spark/docs/structured-streaming-kafka-integration.md

 After obtaining delegation token successfully, Spark distributes it across nodes and renews it accordingly.
-Delegation token uses `SCRAM` login module for authentication and because of that the appropriate `sasl.mechanism` has to be configured on source/sink:
+Delegation token uses `SCRAM` login module for authentication and because of that the appropriate `sasl.mechanism` has to be configured on source/sink (it must match with Kafka broker configuration):

 <div class="codetabs">
 <div data-lang="scala" markdown="1">